rinliauw/rinliauw.github.io/content/projects/hackiethon-2021/index.md

 surprisingly straightforward.

-The scroll component on the bottom right was a really tricky bit, and currently it's not perfect, but it works most of the time...
+The scroll component on the bottom right was a really tricky bit, and it's not perfect, but it works most of the time...
 It was reused in the website for **Melbourne Hack 2021**, which was another online hackathon hosted by HackMelbourne.
 I also helped out in its implementation, and set up the deployment on GitHub Pages, instead of Firebase.
 With guidance, I